-Once in a while when installing a new operating system such as Windows 10, there will be issues encountered; a frequent one is an error prompt saying “We couldn’t update system reserved partition”.
-This can be resolved by following a series of commands to be put in your computer.
+Once in awhile when installing a new operating system such as Windows 10, there will be issues encountered; a frequent one is an error prompt saying "We couldn't update system reserved partition".
+This can be resolved by following a series of commands to be put on your computer.
 One may also opt to rely on a third-party partition tool to make the task easier.

-Installing, upgrading to or updating Windows 7, 8 and 10 on a clean-formatted disk will create partition on the disk at the beginning of the hard disk.
+Installing, upgrading to, or updating Windows 7, 8, and 10 on a clean-formatted disk will create a partition on the disk at the beginning of the hard disk.
 This partition is the System Reserved Partition (SRP).
 The remaining unallocated disk will be used to create the system drive and install the operating system.
 An error may be encountered while updating the SRP.
 This could also appear as error code 0xc1900104, or error code 0x800f0922.
 This error due to the SRP being full.
-Third-party anti-virus and security softwares can fill this up.
-To resolve this, it should be first determined whether the SRP is GPT or MBR parition style.
+Third-party anti-virus and security software can fill this up.
+To resolve this, it should be first determined whether the SRP is GPT or MBR partition style.

 To do this, the following steps should be done:

 1. Press the Windows key + R. In the Run window that comes up, type diskmgmt.msc and press Enter.

 2. Press-and-hold or right-click on the Disk (such as Disk 0) that contains the SRP, and select Properties.

 4. The Partition Style: line will say either GUID Partition Table (GPT) or Master Boot Record (MBR)

 According to the partition, choose your next step:

 1. Search for cmd.
 Press-and-hold or right-click on Command Prompt in the results, and select Run as administrator.

 2. At the command prompt, type mountvol y: /s and then hit Enter.
 This will add the Y: drive letter to access the System Partition.